Forecasting Survey Guide

 IF NO:

 By default, we add the following four questions to the end of the survey.
 If you are interested in including them, they will be automatically appended to your Qualtrics survey during the upload phase, so there is no need for you to include them in the version of the survey you upload.
-If you do not with to include these questions, simply check the boxes at the bottom of the "Append Questions" stage in the upload process.
+If you do not with to include these questions, simply uncheck them in the form.